NickFoodz/Not-Scrabble/README.md

 ###############################################################################################################
 Milestone 2:

--Changed "Game" class to "ScrabbleModel" to better reflect the nature of what it is -Added ScrabbleView, ScrabbleBoardPanel, PlayerRackPanel, and ScrabbleButton GUI classes.
+- Changed "Game" class to "ScrabbleModel" to better reflect the nature of what it is
+- Added ScrabbleView, ScrabbleBoardPanel, PlayerRackPanel, and ScrabbleButton GUI classes.
--Removed the Parser class and implemented it as a method into ScrabbleModel -Created ScrabbleModelTest class
+- Removed the Parser class and implemented it as a method into ScrabbleModel
+- Created ScrabbleModelTest class
--Main class removed, replaced with view
+- Main class removed, replaced with view

 - ScrabbleView
   - The main GUI class, which creates the frame of the GUI and implements different java swing components.